shanemmattner/skidl/kicad_schematic_parser/README.md

 - Local and hierarchical label connections
 - Tests using voltage monitoring and power supply circuits

-Test schematics are included in their respective test directories.

 ## Dependencies

 - Python 3.6+